HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 Added the spatial file containing lat/long decimal degrees for all sampling sites.
 Focus on EML directory.
 This will be executable scripts and working example for breeding birds.
 Clone this for other datasets.

+20230120

+Created branch for taxonomy.
+Write T-SQL to create species list including TSN, Family, Genus, Species, CommonName.
+Need write R script to insert Kingdom, Phylum, Order into each species record.

+20230130

+Created species list based on observation data.
+List includes TSN, Family, Genus, Species, AOUCode, CommonName.
+Need copy of ITIS to join Orders to TSNs

 -----------------
 # Tasks

-Continue working with EML_Creation_Script_HTLNBreedingBirds.
-Get working example going.
+Continue working with EML_Creation_Script_HTLNBreedingBirds

+Create taxonomy
+	Download and install ITIS database
+	Join on TSNs and export Orders
+	Then join to create TSN, AOUCode, Kingdom, Phylum, Class, [Order], Family, Genus, Species, CommonName

+Download all site - bird observation and habitat to include complete categorical data.
+	Need to join all categorical data and download to be included in datasets

-Import habitat data.
+Import habitat data
+	Import individual habitat tables from existing T-SQL scripts How to write metadata?
+What to include?

-Start thinking about validation testing for the bird observation data and the habitat data.
+Develop validation testing for the bird observation data and the habitat data.

-Include the lookup tables for the site and bird observation categorical data.
+	Review JPs project
+	Start list of validation requirements